bootstrapworld/curriculum/lessons/data-cycle/langs/en-us/slides.md

 @image{images/ConsiderData.png, "Consider Data icon", 200}

+If we want to know which cat is the heaviest, we _only care about rows for cats_, and _we only need the `pounds` column_.

+If we want to know how many fixed animals are rabbits, _we only care about rows for fixed animals_, and _we only need the `species` column_.

+---
+{layout="LaunchR"}
+# Consider Data

+@image{images/ConsiderData.png, "Consider Data icon", 200}

-* If our question is "How old is Mittens?", what rows do we need?
-What column(s)?
+* If our question is "How old is Mittens?", what rows and column(s) do we need?
-* If our question is "Which animal is the heaviest?", what rows do we need?
-What column(s)?
+* If our question is "Which animal is the heaviest?", what rows and column(s) do we need?
 * What rows and columns did we need to answer "Are more animals fixed or unfixed?"?

 <!--